- Campus Life

 Participation in a scientific research project is encouraged.
 Science majors at Simmons typically complete their Senior Independent Study requirement by working in the research laboratories of faculty in the Biology, Chemistry, Physics and Psychology departments at the College or in research laboratories at neighboring medical research facilities.

-Students are not required to be science majors to be eligible for admission to medical school and students should select a major based on their interests.
+Students are not required to be science majors to be eligible for admission to health professions schools and students should select a major based on their interests.
 All students interested in four year medical school programs must, however, complete the coure requirements described below.
 In order to prepare for the required admission tests, which are normally taken at the end of the junior year if a student wishes to enter a medical school in the year following graduation, students should plan an academic program that will allow them to complete the following liberal arts and sciences requirements by that time.

 The following courses will satisfy the core science requirements for medical school, although there may be additional courses that are required by some veterinary and optometry programs or are generally recommended by medical colleges.
 A solid foundation in the sciences is important preparation for medical school and will contribute to a strong performance on the medical college admission tests (DAT, MCAT, OAT, VCAT).